I Never Cried So Much in My Whole Life: Background

-Darren Hayes had previously shared that he is big fan of Cub Sport and showed up their gig in Los Angeles earlier in 2019.
-Tim Nelson from Cub Sport has described Hayes as a trailblazer for be open about his sexuality and has dreamed of working with the singer for many years.
+Darren Hayes had previously shared that he is a big fan of Cub Sport, and showed up their gig in Los Angeles earlier in 2019.
+Tim Nelson from Cub Sport has described Hayes as a trailblazer for being open about his sexuality, and has dreamed of working with the singer for many years.

 Hayes said "I've been of a fan of Cub Sport since I first heard 'Come On Mess Me Up'… I just loved the songs, Tim's voice, the production".
 Hayes said he received a text from Tim from Cub Sport asking him if he would be involved with this track.
 Hayes said "I listened to the song, and literally burst into tears of joy.
 I responded immediately saying yes.
 Tim was so generous, he offered me the opportunity to contribute in whatever way I wanted – whether that meant writing my own verse or doing a different take on it.
 But when I first I heard the song, it was perfect, and I knew all I had to do was sing the song the way it had been written."